 The Value that Angel Investors Offer

-Angel investors often provide value beyond the actual dollars they invest in your company.
-Because most angel investors are successful business owners and executives with vast networks, they often provide additional value via:
+Angel investors provide value beyond the actual dollars they invest in your company.
+Because angel investors are usually successful business owners and executives with vast networks, they:

-- Contacts that they have in their networks that can help your business
+- Have contacts in their networks that can help your business

 What Angel Investors Look Like

 We consider this 9.3 million figure to be the best estimate of the number of potential angel investors in the United States.
-The vast majority of these individuals are “latent angels,” defined as individuals who have the necessary net worth, but have not made an investment.
-These individuals are often the best potential investors in a venture since they have the funds, but aren’t bombarded with potential deals (unlike angel groups and venture capitalists who are constantly bombarded).
+The vast majority of these individuals are “latent angels,” defined as individuals who have the necessary net worth but have not made an investment.
+These individuals are often the best potential investors in a venture since they have the funds but aren’t bombarded with possible deals (unlike angel groups and venture capitalists constantly bombarded).